Sjeiti/ronvalstarnl/src/data/markdown/post_react-styled-components-and-sass-less-variables.md

 - it takes a single className to change theme

 The only downside is the lack color functions ([yet](https://gist.github.com/una/edcfa0d3600e0b89b2ebf266bf549721)?).
 Which means more CSS variables or stricter color management.

+## Conclusion

+I'm *not* saying that you don't need Polished (I might use it again in future projects).
+Just be critical of the abstractions you use and take a step back from time to time: chances are that you can simplify things by going back to basics.